honzajavorek/prazeni.honzajavorek.cz/README.md

     $ blog publish
     ```

     When published, check [Travis CI](https://travis-ci.org/honzajavorek/prazeni.honzajavorek.cz) for possible errors.
-If it's green and there are no errors, the blog was successfully published and should be accessible from [prazeni.honzajavorek.cz](http://prazeni.honzajavorek.cz/).
+If it's green and there are no errors, the blog was successfully published and should be accessible from [prazeni.honzajavorek.cz](http://prazeni.honzajavorek.cz/) in a minute or two.

 ## License